 Good Luck and if you have any more questions feel free to funmail me =]How do you change piano notes to flute notes?

 I discourage lessons, at first.
 You should learn to physically play the guitar.
 Simply get a few chord diagrams of the internet, and if you must, get a few song tabs.
 Plenty of people will teach you to read tab.
 Then after you've learnt a few songs and you can play a few chords, seek lessons.
 Guitar teachers are more intent on teaching the theory side of music, for eg. Scales, intervals, modes, notation etc...
 And when beginners get this stuff thrown straight at them, they easily become bored and discouraged.

 After a while of playing stuff you taught yourself, you'll actually want to learn theory.
 And believe it or not, you'll get bored of learning songs by tab that other artists have already created, and you'll start writing your own stuff.

 So buy a cheap guitar and stink it up! (untill you get good ;)

 like another guy said, kinda depends on the person, I myself have been struggling *trying* to play guitar for over 2 years now, yet I was able to play viola fairly easily from day one when I first started it waaay back in 3rd grade(I took viola pretty much till my last day of high school)

-what I really struggle with on guitar is trying to fast switch between all the chords...Blade//Vampire Club Song?
+what I really struggle with on guitar is trying to fast switch between all the chords...What are some good songs to cover?

 yeah guitar is easy look for simple songs. learnthe basic chords fool around. personally I took it in school.
 I learned basic methods that work like the 1-5-4 method of chirds. learn with easy songs. if you want to she hates me by puddle of mudd is very easy for tabsHow do I sing Once Upon a December in Russian?